(L-R): Kim Picca, Susan Blum, Susy Elder Murphy, Teresa Boring

 Susy Elder Murphy, BA, CMC joined Debra Levy Eldercare Associates in 1993, and helped build the practice in her long-time role as Director of Care Management.
 She assumed day-to-day responsibilities for running the business in the summer of 2012 and full ownership of the practice on June 1, 2013.

 Susy is a Certified Care Manager, accredited by the National Academy of Certified Care Managers.
-She is also a member of the Aging Life Care™ Association, and is active on their Education Committee.
-Susy has served as an at-large Board Member of their Mid-Atlantic Chapter since 2013.
-She is currently President of the chapter and served as co-chair for their regional conference in 2014.
+She is also a member of the Aging Life Care™ Association and served as an at-large Board Member of their Mid-Atlantic Chapter from 2013 – 2015 and as President in 2016 and 2017.
+She also served as co-chair for their regional conference in 2014.
 Susy is also a member of the American Geriatric Society and co-chair of programming for the metro Washington, DC chapter.
-Susy is an active member of the boards of various organizations serving the needs of local seniors, including a hospice.
+She is an active member of the boards of various organizations serving the needs of local seniors, including a hospice.